-2 Note that this implies an already existing future; but does not imply that there can be only one future.
-It would be very much consistent with the 'Many-Worlds
+$^{^2}$ Note that this implies an already existing future; but does not imply that there can be only one future.
+It would be very much consistent with the 'Many-Worlds Theory'^[3], that the detection at D0 collapses the wavefunction only for the local observer's universe, and a new universe would be spawned in which detection in D0 could be different, implicating a different future (and not resulting in determinism).

-However, extracting instantly available, future-related information on the delayed choice of the signal photon's entangled twin, using data only from the signal (D_0) screen, for the local observer was theorized to be impossible without involving a 'coincidence counter' device, which could remotely match-and filter separate wavefunction collapses on the remote screens, (D_1-D_2, D_3-D_4) detectors, respectively).
+However, extracting instantly available, future-related information on the delayed choice of the signal photon's entangled twin, using data only from the signal (D_0) screen, for the local observer was theorized to be impossible without involving a 'coincidence counter' device, which could remotely match-and filter the entangled idler's wave-function collapses on the remote screens, (D_1 - D_2 , D_3 - D_4 detectors, respectively).
 And, as that 'coincidence counter' could only be accessed by the speed of light, early access to results would be prohibited3.

-The restriction manifested itself in the D_1 - D_2 detection screen's interference fringes being phase-shifted by exactly 180° , or π , thus canceling each other out to a collapsed waveform, making it undistinguishable from the D_3 - D_4 detections.
+The restriction manifested itself in the D_1 - D_2 detection screen's interference fringes being phase-shifted by exactly 180°, or π , thus canceling each other out to a collapsed waveform, making it undistinguishable from the D_3 - D_4 detections.